cxw620/rust-polyglot/src/types.md

 Normally one works with `&[T]`, which is a reference to a slice.
 This consists of a pointer to the start, and a length.

-A slice is just an example of an **unsized** type: a type whose size is not known at compile time.
+A slice is just an example of an **unsized** type (a.k.a. dynamically sized type, **DST**): a type whose size is not known at compile time.
+References (and heap and raw pointers) to unsized types are "fat pointers": they are two words wide - one for the data pointer, and one for the metadata.

 Unsized values cannot be stack allocated, nor passed as parameters or returned from functions.
-But they can be heap allocated, and passed as references (see also [Coercion](#coercion)).
+But they can be heap allocated, and passed as references.
-References (and heap and raw pointers) to unsized types are "fat pointers": they are two words wide - one for the data pointer, and one for the metadata.
+Often, unsized references are type-erased references to sized values (see also [Coercion](#coercion)).

 [**str**](https://doc.rust-lang.org/std/primitive.str.html) is identical to `[u8]` (ie, a slice of bytes), except with the guarantee that it consists entirely of valid UTF-8.